 Other research outside the scope of researching Personnel Records is charged at a rate of NZD$30 per hour.

 *All prices are GST inclusive.

 Interested in knowing more?
 Feel free to contact Rickshaw Military Research and let us know how we can assist.

-Section 5 of General Order 312 issued in August 1914 would establish Ordnance Services as part of the NZEF.
+Section 5 of General Order 312, issued in August 1914, established Ordnance Services as part of the NZEF.
 This order authorised as part of the Division Headquarters establishment; a DADOS, one clerk and a horse.
 Appointed to the position of DADOS was Honorary Captain William Thomas Beck of the New Zealand Staff Corps, with the position of Clerk filled by Sergeant Norman Joseph Levien, a general storekeeper who had enlisted into the 3rd Auckland Regiment on the outbreak of war.
-Beck and Levien would assist in equipping troops for overseas service at the Avondale camp before embarking with the main body of the NZEF.
+Beck and Levien both assisted in equipping troops for overseas service at the Avondale camp before embarking with the main body of the NZEF.

 Disembarking in Egypt on 3 December 1914 and armed with The Ordnance Manual (War) of 1914, Beck was provided with the following guidance on his role as DADOS;

 “To deal with all matters affecting the Ordnance services of the division.
 The DADOS would manage the state of the clothing and equipment on the charge of the units composing the division and would from time to time advise the officers in charge of the stores which in all probability would be required for operations”.